usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Each authentication operation using the authenticator SHALL require the input of the additional factor.

 Any memorized secret used by the authenticator for activation SHALL be at least 6 decimal digits (approximately 20 bits) in length or of equivalent complexity.
-A biometric activation factor SHALL meet the requirements of [Section 5.2.3](#biometric_use), including limits on number of successive authentication failures.
+A biometric activation factor SHALL meet the requirements of [Section 5.2.3](#biometric_use), and SHALL include limits on number of successive authentication failures.

-The unencrypted key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be immediately erased from memory immediately after an authentication transaction has taken place.
+The unencrypted key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be erased from memory immediately after an authentication transaction has taken place.

 ##### 5.1.7.2.
 Multi-Factor Cryptographic Software Verifiers